Five DIY Video Light Diffusers You Already Own

 Heat resistant parchment paper a.k.a. grease proof bakery/baking paper is a great option for a DIY video light diffuser.

-I’ve heard wax paper is the generally recommended DIY option, but, in my opinion, wax paper is too transparent and also is not heat resistant.
-While wax paper may work for lights that don’t generate heat, they’re not universally usable, so why use it at all when there’s a better option?
+I’ve heard wax paper is the generally recommended DIY option, but in my opinion, it is too transparent and not heat-resistant.
+While wax paper may work for lights that don’t generate heat, it’s not universally usable, so why use it at all when there’s a better option?

 Enter parchment paper.
 More opaque, it works better for diffusing light and is completely heat-resistant.
 It won’t melt or burn up all over your lights.
 Just clamp it onto the barn doors of your unit or, if you’ve got a bigger piece, slap it onto a c-stand and position it at will.